mowhammadrezaa/ABBREVIATION_DISAMBIGUATION_MEDICAL_NLP/README.md

 - **Dependencies**: All necessary dependencies will be installed when you run all the cells in the notebook.

 ## License
-This project is released under the least restrictive license among MIT, Apache, and GNU GPL.
+This project is released under MIT.

 ## Acknowledgments
 We would like to express our gratitude to the following individuals who have contributed to this project: